Online M.Sc. / Postgraduate in Diploma Managing Risk and System Change

 Who is the Course For?

-Current students on the course are working in a diverse range of industries which include; Finance, Healthcare, IT, Defence Forces, Emergency Services, Aviation and Pharmaceuticals.
+Current students on the course are working in a diverse range of industries which include; Finance, Healthcare, IT, Defence Forces, Emergency Services, Aviation, Casino and Gambling, Law Enforcement, Process and Software Development and Pharmaceuticals.
 The course will be an excellent qualification to supplement the further education and career development of personnel who have responsibility for managing: risk, change; operations; quality; safety; human resources; planning; and system design.
 Generic knowledge and skills in managing risk and change enhances key organisational competence and increases resilience of industrial and service systems.

 I typically work evenings and weekends, so I need to be able to log on to Blackboard when it suits me.
 This course affords me the required flexibility to attain this qualification.Online Managing Risk and Systems Change Student